 Windshield damage is a common issue to happen to your car.
-You could be driving on the freeway and a rock from a dump truck could fly into your windshield, leaving a ding or crack.
-If your windshield has damage, you shouldn’t put off taking it in for repairs.
-Damage can make it hard to see when you drive.
-In some states, the police could even give you a ticket if the damage blocks your visibility.
+You could be driving on the freeway and a rock from a dump truck could fly into your windscreen, leaving a ding or crack.
+If this happens, you shouldn’t put off repairs.
+Cracked glass can make it hard to see when you drive.
+In some states, the police could even give you a ticket if your visibility is blocked.

 In this article, you’ll learn about what causes windshield damage and how to know if you should repair or replace it.
-We’ll talk about the type of coverage you need to pay for damages and what your deductible should be.
+We’ll talk about the type of auto insurance coverage you need to pay for repairs and what your deductible should be.
 You’ll also find out about how to file a claim and what that could mean for your rates.

 - Road debris.
 Flying rocks, pieces of asphalt, and gravel are common causes of windshield damage.
 One of these could kick up off the ground or fly off a dump truck into your window, causing a ding or crack.

 - Car accidents.
-A collision could cause damage to your windshield.
+A collision could break your windshield.
 The force of a car or other object crashing into yours could crack or shatter the glass.

 - Hail.
 Golf-ball sized hail can cause serious damage to your windshield.
-Know that if you live in an area at risk of this type of hail, your window could receive damage.
-People who live in risky areas for weather damage might need to consider comprehensive coverage more than others.
+Know that if you live in an area at risk of this type of hail, your windscreen could be ruined.
+People who live in risky areas for weather-related issues might need to consider comprehensive coverage more than others.

 - Drastic temperature changes.
-Your windshield could crack if you live in an extremely hot or cold area, but then a sudden temperature change affects it.
-For example, pouring freezing water on a hot windshield.
-Pouring hot water on a frozen windshield could also damage your glass.
-Avoid doing either.
+Your car’s front window could crack if you live in an extremely hot or cold area, but then a sudden temperature change affects it.
+For example, pouring hot water on an a vehicle’s icy front windscreen.

 - Low-quality glass or poor installation.
-This could happen if you’ve replaced your windshield or paid for cheap glass.
-Both can result in damages because the windshield may not be properly set up or the glass is prone to breaking easily due to its quality.
+This could happen if you’ve replaced your windshield or paid for cheap auto windows.
+Both can result in damages because the windscreen may not be properly set up or the glass is prone to breaking easily due to its quality.

 Different Types of Windshield Damage

-The above are all causes of windshield damage.
-But there are also different types of windshield damage.
-Each form of damage may require a different type of repair or even a full-on replacement.
+There are different types of windshield damage.
+Each form may require a different type of repair or even a full-on replacement.
 Below are the most common types:

 - Cracks.
-This is a crack in the glass that may spread.
+This is a crack that may spread.
 Any of the above causes could lead to cracking in your glass.

 - Pitting.
 Pits in your windshield are small craters on your glass due to debris, such as sand or dust.
 Craters from this type of debris can build up and completely block your visibility.
-This is especially true if the sun shines and reflects off the windshield.
+This is especially true if the sun shines and reflects off it.

 - Ding or chip.
 This is usually a small dent on your windshield.
 Rocks and other flying debris can cause this.
 Dings can result in cracking if you don’t address them right away.